BitLocker helps secure your company against data theft

 It must be possible to monitor BitLocker encryption from one centralized location

 Most organizations I talk to need the possibility of encrypting the entire inventory from a central IT department.
-Obviously, it is also possible to use the ‘sneakers’ method and walk around to all employees to check and mature their devices and encrypt them one by one.
+It is also possible to use the ‘sneakers’ method and walk around to all employees to check and mature their devices and encrypt them one by one.

 However, the ‘sneakers’ method is linked to two imminent problems.
 Of course, there is the time aspect, but you do, in fact, also lose control as soon as you leave the computer you have just encrypted.